 Not every request from a browser will have the referrer specified, and the

-referer header is not always accurate.
+referer header isn't always accurate.
 Take a look at our blog post on the topic of referrer header for further details.

-You can see your "Direct / None" referrer source if you click on the "more" button.
-This covers all the traffic where the referrer is not passed.
+You can see your "Direct / None" referrer source in "Top Sources" report too.
+This covers all the traffic where the referrer isn't passed.
 These could be clicks from email, clicks from documents, clicks from messengers and other mobile apps, bookmarks, people typing in the URL directly into the browser and more.
 You may also know it as "dark traffic".